Participating in a Clinical Trial

-The Blue Buffalo Veterinary Clinical Trials Office (BBVCTO) is staffed by both registered veterinary technicians (RVTs) and veterinarians that have extensive experience in all aspects of clinical trials including study design, patient care, conduct of studies, quality assurance of data and final evaluation of trials.
+The Blue Buffalo Veterinary Clinical Trials Office (BBVCTO) is staffed by both registered veterinary technicians (RVTs) and veterinarians who have extensive experience in all aspects of clinical trials including study design, patient care, conduct of studies, quality assurance of data and final evaluation of trials.

 All clinical trial study protocols are reviewed prior to approval to make sure that all required rules and regulations are closely followed, and that the welfare of all patients entered into studies is ensured.